mvolkmann/blog/src/rust.md

 The `std::collections` namespace defines the following set types:

-- `HashSet`: a collection of values with efficient determination of whether a given value is a member
+- `HashSet`: a collection of unique values with efficient determination of whether a given value is a member
-- `BTreeSet`: similar to storing only the keys in a `HashMap`
+- `BTreeSet`: similar to storing only the keys in a `BTreeMap`

 The `std::collections` namespace defines one more collection type that doesn't fall into the previous categories: